mparchment/salsabil-io/src/content/blog/hanbali-aqidah.md

 This is al-Saffarini’s famed poem on aqa’id.
 It must be accompanied with *Mukhtasar Lawami’ al-Anwar* by Hasan al-Shatti, his summary of al-Saffarini’s much longer commentary.
 Supplement this with the commentary of ‘Abdullah al-’Abdullah in *al-Taqrirat al-Hanbaliyyah*.

-- Al-Tabsirah by Abu Ya'la b. al-Farra'
+- *Al-Tabsirah* by Abu Ya'la b. al-Farra'

-This text was written by Abu Ya'la after all of his other credal books, and as such, it represents his final views.
+This text is sometimes mistakenly attributed to Abu Ya'la's student, al-Shirazi.
+It was written by Abu Ya'la after all of his other credal books, and as such, it represents his final views.

 - *Takfir Ahl al-Shahadatayn* by Hatim b.
 ‘Arif al-’Awni
 - *Mafhum Shirk al-’Ibadah* by Hatim b.
 ‘Arif al-’Awni